 Unit of reference

 In addition, article 1070 of the Civil Code of Québec has been amended in June 2018.
 Henceforth it contains a third paragraph which provides that “In addition, the syndicate keeps at the disposal of the co-owners a description of the private portions that is sufficiently precise to allow any improvements made by co-owners to be identified.
 The same description may be valid for two or more portions having the same characteristics.”
 This description, “the unit of reference”, must be filed into the register of the co-ownership, so that the co-owners who request it can consult it.
 The obligation for the syndicates to establish this description of the private portions became effective December 13, 2018 for co-ownerships established after June 13, 2018.
-Those who were established before that date will be governed thereby as of June 13, 2020.
+Those created before that date have been subject to it since June 13, 2020.